UriCVV/data-project-I/README.md

 ## Questions and Analysis
 ### Question 1: Are sharks gender discriminative?
 To answer this question, a countplot was created to visualize the distribution of shark attacks by gender.
 The analysis provides insights into whether shark attacks show a gender bias.
 Of course they don't...
-But this could tell us that man do more sea activities than woman
+But this could mean that men provoke more shark attacks than women

 ![Shark Attack Gender Distribution](images/shark_attacks_gender.png)